s546652/GDP-1-Project_Team_1/DataBase/ReadMe.md

 **10/14/2022**
 doing research to get free online database.
+To make the database centrailized we need to use online based dataset like cloud get access to it fromo anywhere.